JayTG/105SRE_Cloud_Computing_AWS/README.md

 - kubectl get pods
 - kubect describe pod pod_name

+### Clusters
+A Kubernetes cluster is a set of nodes that run containerized applications.
+Containerizing applications packages an app with its dependences and some necessary services.
+They are more lightweight and flexible than virtual machines.

+### Load Balancers
+The Kubernetes load balancer sends connections to the first server in the pool until it is at capacity, and then sends new connections to the next available server.
+This algorithm is ideal where virtual machines incur a cost, such as in hosted environments.

 ### Enabling Kubernetes
 - Open Docker Desktop on go to settings
 - Go to Kubernetes and tick Enable Kubernetes and Show system containers